TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/docs/Scripts-Type.md

 Active Scripts: Scripts that will download everything that was created after January 1 of the current year (included).
 For example, if the current date is 2021-02-02, everything created between and during the dates 2021-01-01 and 2021-02-02 will be downloaded.

+---

+### Watch on PC Scripts:

-Watch Script: Script that will download individual videos made by a creator that are not meant to be archived but deleted after being watched (naming scheme: `Uploader - 20201231 - Title [VIDEOID].ext`).
+Watch Script: Script that will download individual videos made by a creator that are not meant to be archived but deleted after being watched, in modern video and audio format that are not always supported by mobile devices. (naming scheme: `Uploader - 20201231 - Title [VIDEOID].ext`).

-Watch on Mobile Devices Script: Script that will download individual videos made by a creator that are not meant to be archived but deleted after being watched, in old video and audio format that are support by every mobile devices. (naming scheme: `Uploader - 20201231 - Title [VIDEOID].ext`).
+Watch on Mobile Devices Script: Script that will download individual videos made by a creator that are not meant to be archived but deleted after being watched, in ancient video and audio format that are supported by every mobile devices. (naming scheme: `Uploader - 20201231 - Title [VIDEOID].ext`).

-Consider the "Watch Script" and "Watch on Mobile Devices Script" useful for downloading "throwaway" videos.
+Consider the "Watch Scripts" and "Watch on Mobile Devices Script" useful for downloading "throwaway" videos.
 Data normally useful for archivers, such as the thumbnail, are omitted.

-Audio Only Script: Script that will only download audio (or that will extract the audio from videos that contain it) in the best possible quality.

-These dates will need to be incremented every year January 1 and the content created by the active scripts will need to be moved to the archive (including the `archive.log` that will need to be merged).
+---

+### Audio-Only Scripts:

+Channels / Playlists / Unique: Same as Archivist Scripts, but for Audio-Only content.

+Listen: Same as Watch on PC Scripts, but for Audio-Only content.